Digital-Back-Office/dataflow-website/src/content/blogs/Mastering Data Governance with Apache Atlas and Dataflow.md

 # Conclusion

-Integrating Apache Atlas with Dataflow provides organizations with robust data governance tools, ensuring that data is securely processed and properly managed.
+Integrating Apache Atlas with Dataflow provides organizations with robust data governance apps, ensuring that data is securely processed and properly managed.
 This combination enhances transparency, security, and compliance, making it an essential part of any data engineering strategy.